 I’ve been aware of Alas‘s guild Eff the Ineffable since she first mentioned it on her blog.
 It certainly sounds like a good idea and more than once I’ve toyed with the idea of joining it.
 I might finally be able to start raiding and what better way is there to become a part of the “community” than to join a guild that boasts so many bloggers?!
 I was getting ready to roll an alt to test the waters when I stopped myself and confronted reality.

-Was I really considering transferring to another server that had absolutely no roleplaying, where I would have to changeinto an Alliance race, and join a group of people that I barely knew?
+Was I really considering transferring to another server that had absolutely no roleplaying, where I would have to change Niqora into an Alliance race, and join a group of people that I barely knew?
 I could see myself now, quietly hanging around guild or voice chat, feeling miserable for not just being friendless but for coming there on some disillusions of the “community”.

 In my guild Bloodriver, I can identify just about every member.
 Our characters are intertwined with RP stories and we as players are bound by many memories.
 I’ve laughed with them, cried with them, done stupid crazy things with them.
 I’ve even met some of them in person and did more crazy stupid things that made me laugh and cry.
 I’ve been furious when my members have been betrayed, I grieved for days when a prominent member passed away, and I was elated when I was able to attend my guild leader’s wedding.
 These people are my community, my family, for better or for worse.
 Sorry blogosphere, you’ve got nothing on these people.